flashbots/suave-geth/suave/README.md

 }
 ```

-The off-chain execution result is placed in the `OffchainResult` field, which is further used instead of the original transaction's calldata for on-chain execution.
+The confidential computation result is placed in the `OffchainResult` field, which is further used instead of the original transaction's calldata for on-chain execution.

 The basic flow is as follows:

-1. User crafts a usual legacy/dynamic transaction, which calls the off-chain contract of their liking
+1. User crafts a usual legacy/dynamic transaction, which calls the contract of their liking
-2. User crafts the `OffchainTx`:
+2. User crafts the confidential computation request (`OffchainTx`):
-    1. User choses an execution node of their liking, that is an address whose signature over the offchain results will be trusted
+    1. User choses an execution node of their liking, that is an address whose signature over the confidential computation result will be trusted
     2. User embeds the transaction from (1.) into an `OffchainTx` together with the desired execution node's address
-    3. User signs and sends the off-chain transaction to an RPC via `eth_sendRawTransaction` (possibly passing in additional confidential data)
+    3. User signs and sends the confidential computation request to an execution node via `eth_sendRawTransaction` (possibly passing in additional confidential data)
-3. The RPC executes the transaction in an off-chain mode, providing access to the usual off-chain APIs
+3. The execution node executes the transaction in the confidential mode, providing access to the usual off-chain APIs
-4. RPC creates an `OffchainExecutedTx` using the off-chain execution result and the off-chain request `OffchainTx`, signs and submits the whole transaction into the mempool
+4. Execution node creates an `OffchainExecutedTx` using the confidential computation request the result of its execution, signs and submits the transaction into the mempool
-5. The transaction makes its way into a block, by executing the `OffchainResult` as calldata, as long as the execution node's signature matches the requested executor node in (2a.)
+5. The transaction makes its way into a block, by executing the `OffchainResult` as calldata, as long as the execution node's signature matches the requested executor node in (2.1.)

-The user passes in any confidential data through the new `confidential_data` field of the `eth_sendRawTransaction` RPC method.
-The initial, off-chain execution has access to both the public and confidential data, but only the public data becomes part of the transaction propagated through the mempool.
+The user passes in any confidential data through the new `confidential_data` parameter of the `eth_sendRawTransaction` RPC method.
+The initial confidential computation has access to both the public and confidential data, but only the public data becomes part of the transaction propagated through the mempool.
+Any confidential data passed in by the user is discarded after the execution.

 Architecture reference
 ![image](docs/execution_node_architecture.png)

 Mind, that the results are not reproducible as they are based on confidential data that is dropped after execution, and off-chain data that might change with time.
-On-chain state transition only depends on the result of the off-chain computation.
+On-chain state transition only depends on the result of the confidential computation, so it is fully reproducible.

 ## SUAVE Bids